GeonRyoung/GeonRyoung/README.md

 <br>

 ### 👋Introduction
-I majored in Computer Scinece in Yeungnam University(2022.03~).
+I majored in Computer Scinece in Yeungnam University(2022.03~).<br>
-I lived in Korea
+I lived in Korea <br>
+I want to be game developer

 <br>